GovTechSG/dev-dec-ops-playbook/devsecops-playbook.md

 ### Monitoring systems

-Agency can consider using the leading technologies below for their monitoring systems.
-Do note that the metrics mentioned above are also configurable in dashboards for both data visualisation and alerting purposes within these monitoring systems.
+Agency can consider using the following cutting-edge technologies for their monitoring systems.
+Metrics mentioned earlier can also be configured in dashboards for both data visualisation and alerting purposes within these monitoring systems.

-Note that StackOps is a monitoring component under SGTS which is currently in development and expected to be in GA in Q4 FY21.
-Using StackOps, agencies can configure dashboards to monitor the relevant metrics.
+StackOps is a monitoring component under SGTS, that agencies can use to configure their dashboards to monitor the relevant metrics.
 Agencies interested to pilot StackOps can email [StackOps\_SRE@tech.gov.sg](mailto:StackOps_SRE@tech.gov.sg).

-I. **Prometheus**

-Prometheus is an open-source monitoring system which pulls metrics from applications, servers, and other sources.

-**Collecting data**

-Scrape jobs can be configured to specify endpoints for the Prometheus server to scrape data from.
-Alternatively, service discovery is an automated way to obtain these endpoints.
-Applications can provide internal metrics by instrumenting their code using client libraries available in popular languages such as Go, Java, Python and Ruby.
-For third-party systems, there are many libraries and servers that exports metrics including system, network, and cloud infrastructure metrics.

-**Storing data**

-Metrics are stored in local storage.
-You can also configure remote read/write endpoints for data required for longer periods.

-**Visualising data**

-Prometheus also provides an intuitive user interface to configure custom dashboards using stored metrics, apply functions and preview graphs.
-An alert manager can be integrated into the Prometheus platform to publish automated alerts for different use-cases.

-II. **ELK (Elasticsearch, Logstash, Kibana)**
+**Elastic stack - Elasticsearch, Logstash, Kibana**

-ELK stack comprises of three open-source tools which are integrated to provide searching, analyzing and visualization of logs generated from various systems.
+Elasticsearch, Logstash and Kibana are also known as ELK.
+This comprises of three open-source tools which are integrated to enable users to search, analyse and visualise logs generated from various systems.

 **Collecting data**